 Wash and peel the potatoes and cut them into cubes to cut down on cooking time.

 Boil them in salted water till tender.
-Drain and mash the potatoes with the butter (if you are using) till no lumps are left.
+Drain and mash the potatoes with the milk and butter (if you are using) till no lumps are left.
 Taste and add more salt, if needed.

 Add the vegetables to a large casserole dish (I used my 9 inch ceramic pie dish).
 Top with the mashed potatoes.
 It is easier to handle the mashed potato when it is still warm.
 I used the back of a spoon to flatten the mashed potatoes.
 You can choose to use a fork or a spoon to create a decorative pattern if you’d like.